-MGMT 291 BUSINESS ETHICS AND PROFESSIONAL RESPONSIBILITY 3.0: 3 cr.
-E
+MGMT 291 BUSINESS ETHICS AND PROFESSIONAL RESPONSIBILITY

 This course engages the students in ethical reasoning by introducing them to the ethical concepts and helping them in applying these concepts to various business situations and decisions.
 It examines the relationship between ethics and business, as well as ethics within various relevant contexts, such as the marketplace and the natural environment.
 It also tackles related issues such as the ethics of marketing, and different kinds of job discrimination through an abundance of examples, ethical debates, and real-life cases.
+Pre-requisite: MGMT 220.